tibs/dotDoom/emacs-notes.rst

 * https://github.com/google/lisp-koans - Common Lisp koans, following the
   inspiration of the Ruby koans.

+* https://github.com/CodyReichert/awesome-cl - A curated list of awesome
+  Common Lisp libraries.
+And the related https://github.com/azzamsa/awesome-cl-software - A curated list of awesome application software built with Common Lisp.

+* https://www.reddit.com/r/Common_Lisp/ has a list of useful resources down the right hand side (including many of the above)

 and there are more articles linked on my pinboard.

 Other Lisps and things